Mansvini/url-shortener/setup.md

 ## Additional Notes

 - Ensure MongoDB is running before starting the backend server.
-- Use the Swagger documentation at `http://localhost:5001/api-docs` for detailed API endpoint information.
+- Use the Swagger documentation at `http://localhost:5001/api-docs` or `https://url-hasher-backend-a35890f98bb4.herokuapp.com/api-docs` for detailed API endpoint information.
 - The test database is separate from the development database to prevent data contamination during testing.

 This setup guide provides all necessary steps to deploy and use the URL hashing application, including running tests to ensure the application functions as expected.